top of page

 “We weave music, storytelling, humour, and our distinct Māori values throughout the sets, while lending our voices to the struggles of others.”

-“We’ve called it Waitai Music–meaning it has a kaupapa of positive cultural activism through world music fusion.”
-Now, after seven years of sharing, Kamira thinks it’s time to introduce it to the world as an important new genre of our times.
+“We’ve called it Waitai Music – meaning it has a kaupapa of positive cultural activism through world music fusion.”
+Now, after a decade of sharing, Kamira thinks it’s time to introduce it to the world as an important new genre of our times.
 She wants other musicians to add their creativity and to help grow the messages of positive cultural activism globally.

 She might be onto something.
 Waitai in te reo Māori is ocean water and she points out that we are all connected by oceans and waterways.
 Cultural activism for positive change and tolerance acknowledges this connectedness.